Tim Buckley: Early life and career

 Tim Buckley was born in Washington, D.C., on Valentine's Day, February 14, 1947, to Elaine (née Scalia), an Italian American, and Timothy Charles Buckley Jr., a decorated World War II veteran and son of Irish immigrants from County Cork.
 He has a sister named Kathleen.
-He spent his early childhood in Amsterdam, New York, an industrial city about 40 mi northwest of Albany.
+He spent his early childhood in Amsterdam, New York, an industrial city associated with carpet making.
 At five years old, Buckley began listening to his mother's progressive jazz recordings, particularly Miles Davis.

 Buckley's musical life began after his family moved to Bell Gardens in southern California in 1956.
 His grandmother introduced him to the work of Bessie Smith and Billie Holiday, his mother to Frank Sinatra and Judy Garland and his father to the country music of Hank Williams and Johnny Cash.
-When the folk music revolution came around in the early 1960s, Buckley at age 13 taught himself the banjo and, with several friends, formed a folk group inspired by The Kingston Trio that played local high school events.
+When the folk music revival came around in the early 1960s, Buckley at age 13 taught himself the banjo and, with several friends, formed a folk group inspired by The Kingston Trio that played local high school events.

-During high school, Buckley was elected to class offices, played on the baseball team and quarterbacked the football team.
+During high school, Buckley was elected to student leadership positions, played on the baseball team and quarterbacked the football team.
 During a football game, he broke two fingers on his left hand, permanently damaging them.
 He said that the injury prevented him from playing barre chords.
 This disability may have led to his use of extended chords, many of which don't require barres.

 Buckley attended Loara High School in Anaheim, California.
 He cut classes regularly and quit football, focusing most of his attention on music.
 He befriended Larry Beckett, his future lyricist, and Jim Fielder, a bass player with whom he formed two musical groups, the Bohemians, who initially played popular music, and the Harlequin 3, a folk group which regularly incorporated spoken word and beat poetry into their gigs.

 Buckley and lyricist/friend Beckett wrote dozens of songs, some that appeared on Buckley's debut album, Tim Buckley.
 "Buzzin' Fly" was written during this period and was featured on Happy Sad, his 1969 LP.

 Buckley's college career at Fullerton College lasted two weeks in 1965.
 After dropping out of college, Buckley dedicated himself fully to music and playing L.A. folk clubs.
 During the summer of 1965, he played regularly at a club co-founded by Dan Gordon.
 He played Orange County coffeehouses such as the White Room in Buena Park and the Monday-night hootenannies at the Los Angeles Troubadour.
-That year, Cheetah magazine deemed Buckley one of "The Orange County Three", along with Steve Noonan and Jackson Browne.